shipt/osmosis/examples/counter-react/README.md

 ## Installation

-To run the sample project you first have to install osmosis dependencies and build osmosis in the osmosis folder
+To run the sample project you first have to install the osmosis dependencies and build osmosis in the osmosis folder

 in the osmosis folder run `yarn` then run `yarn build`